 Yes, it’s your vehicle and your permit; you are responsible.

 HOURS OF OPERATION

-How do I dispute or appeal a parking ticket?
+How do I dispute or appeal a parking citation?

-I disagree with the initial decision I received when I disputed a ticket.
+I disagree with the initial decision I received when I disputed a citation.
 Is there another step to the appeal process?

-- Pay your ticket in full before appealing to the Appeals Hearing Board.
+- Pay your citation in full before appealing to the Appeals Hearing Board.

 - File online – check “Request a Board Hearing.”

 - Must file within the 7-day period from the date of your appeal letter received from Transportation.
 (See Appeals Hearing Board Procedures).